The Book 2: Background and release

 On September 30, 2021, Yoasobi tweeted "IOOI / NOON" with the mysterious four images of the cartoonish vertical and horizontal rotating bookshelf.
 They show the colored cover books with the title "Yoasobi Story", the dates, and the word "noon", and the book spines with the duo's English song title, the latest livestream concert title Sing Your World, and the slogan "novel into music" among mostly plain and a few colored book spines.
-A day later, on the duo's second anniversary, they announced the second EP, titled The Book 2 and its track listing, scheduled for release on December 1.
-Pre-order began on the same day of the announcement.
+A day later, on the duo's second anniversary, they announced the second EP, titled The Book 2, alongside its track listing and cover artwork, scheduled for release on December 1.
+Pre-orders began on the same day of the announcement.
+The playlist of the EP and each song's based story in audio formats was published via Spotify on December 1.

+In 2024, the vinyl format of The Book 2 was released elsewhere by Sony Music Germany and Black Screen Records in July 26, and in Japan with the different cover artwork illustrated by EIM (Junhwi Kang) on October 23.

 Promotion

-On December 1, 2022, the same day as The Book 2 announcement, they also announced "Nice to Meet You Countdown" for the new announcement every Friday at noon (JST) for ten weeks until December 3, The second revealing is the standalone single of "Tsubame", issued on October 25, and the final announced that the duo would appear on the documentary program Jōnetsu Tairiku, broadcast on December 12.
+On December 1, 2022, the same day as The Book 2 announcement, they also announced "Nice to Meet You Countdown" for the new announcement every Friday at noon (JST) for ten weeks until December 3, The second revealing was the release as standalone single of "Tsubame" on October 25, and the final announced the duo's appearance at the documentary program Jōnetsu Tairiku, broadcast on December 12.
 On November 23, Yoasobi released the EP's snippets "crossfade movie" and announced a phone call campaign as they did when promoting The Book.
 Fans can make a telephone call on November 23–30 for commentary of The Book 2's tracks daily.
 On the last day of the campaign, during their radio show, Yoasobi's All Night Nippon X, fans can call directly with the duo.

+Live performances

 Yoasobi appeared on Best Artist 2021, performing "Gunjō" for the first time via television on November 17.
-They gave a televised debut performance of "Mō Sukoshi Dake" on December 1 at 2021 FNS Music Festival.
+They debuted the televised performance of "Mō Sukoshi Dake" on December 1 at 2021 FNS Music Festival.
 The duo appeared on Songs the next day, and performed "Loveletter", "Taishō Roman", and "Tsubame" together with Midories for the first time.
-They appeared on the 6-hour special edition of Music Station, titled Music Station Ultra Super Live 2021 on December 24, to perform "Sangenshoku".
-The duo gave debut performances of "Kaibutsu", "Yasashii Suisei", and "Moshi no Inochi ga Egaketara" on December 30 at 63th Japan Record Awards, and participated 72nd NHK Kōhaku Uta Gassen on the New Year's Eve to perform "Gunjō" and "Tsubame" with Midories.
+They performed "Sangenshoku" at the six-hour special edition of Music Station, titled Music Station Ultra Super Live 2021 on December 24.
+Yoasobi gave debut performances of "Kaibutsu", "Yasashii Suisei", and "Moshi mo Inochi ga Egaketara" on December 30 at the 63th Japan Record Awards, and participated the 72nd NHK Kōhaku Uta Gassen on the New Year's Eve to perform "Gunjō" and "Tsubame" with Midories.